-With their attentive care he now speaks well and his communication skills are virtually back to where they were before.
-We will be forever grateful to them all every single one for bringing my son back."
-Family of resident Enquiries and referrals Making a referral Assessments are carried out an appropriate, skilled clinician in to gain as much information as possible to inform understandi of need and person-centred co planning, with information shar between referrers, the NHS, cas managers and local authority secure emails and phone calls.
-Following assessment, a compr report with recommendations costs is produced by the Inspire and shared with the referrer.
-Prior to admission, Covid scree is carried out to protect the peo already in the service.
-Find out more
+Enquiries and referrals Making a referral Assessments are carried out an appropriate, skilled clinician in order to gain as much information as possible to inform understanding of need and personcentred care planning, with information shared between referrers, the NHS, case managers and local authority via secure emails and phone calls.
+Following assessment, a comprehensive report with recommendations and costs is produced by the Inspire team and shared with the referrer.
+Funding care Inspire Neurocare's transparent referral, assessment, and costing approach ensures funders can be confident that rehabilitation is cost effective, with responsive therapeutic input which changes as people progress towards their goals.
+Funding is usually obtained through Clinical Commissioning Groups, Continuing Healthcare, Commissioning Support Units, and by local authorities.
+Placements can also be self-funded by individuals and family members, or through legal settlements.
+Find out more To make a referral, arrange a visit, or request further information, please contact Business Development Manager, Cheryl Cowell.

-alastair.white@inspireneurocare.co.uk

-alastair.white5@nhs.net | 07827 202 250

-Fu nd in g ca re

-3

-in In

-order re

-S ap

-ng СС

-are ef

-red in

-ise рі

-via Fu

-Cl

-rehensive С

-and Sı

-e team Pl

-in

-ening 01

-ople

-nspire Neurocare's transparent eferral, assessment, and costing pproach ensures funders can be confident that rehabilitation is cost effective, with responsive therapeutic nput which changes as people progress towards their goals.

-unding is usually obtained through Clinical Commissioning Groups, Continuing Healthcare, Commissioning Support Units, and by local authorities.
-Placements can also be self-funded by ndividuals and family members, or through legal settlements.

-To make a referral, arrange a visit, or request further information, please contact Alastair White, Business Development Manager.

-Alastair supports families and professionals looking for expert neurocare and rehabilitation.
+Cheryl supports families and professionals looking for expert neurocare and rehabilitation.